-Dear Senator Hunhoff and Representative Derby,
+Dear Representative Derby and Senator Hunhoff,

-Attached please find the South Dakota Freedom Scholarship's report about the 2023-2024 academic year which is the second-ever report about the scholarship program.
+Please find attached the South Dakota Freedom Scholarship's report for the 2023-2024 academic year which is the second-ever report regarding this scholarship program.

 We are pleased to share that the Freedom Scholarship Board distributed \$5,208,000 for scholarships in the second year.
 Although it is early in the program, we are seeing some positive early trends.